Part Three of Our "Talent and the Future of Work" Series.

 - Solve problems (can propose new, effective approaches)

-- Observe critically (objectively evaluate situations to identify possible improvements)
+- Observe critically (objectively evaluates situations to identify possible improvements)

-- Resolve conflict (negotiate, stay calm under pressure, keep the team in mind).
+- Resolve conflict (negotiates, stays calm under pressure, keeps the team in mind).

-At Plum, we call these talents, and they're how we understand and measure human potential.
-Today, the traditional resume review and bottom-of-the-funnel employee assessments don’t address these attributes.
+We call these talents, and they've transformed how we understand and measure human potential.
+However, the traditional resume review and bottom-of-the-funnel employee assessments don't address these attributes.

-Truly understanding a candidate’s potential fit into your workplace means forming a well-rounded view.
-Yet, for reliable results, you can’t base your interpretation of soft skills on your personal feelings alone.
-Instead, bring predictability into the process by turning your team into one more arm of your organization learning and acting in a data-driven way.
+Truly understanding a candidate's potential fit into your workplace means forming a well-rounded view.
+Yet, for reliable results, you can't base your interpretation of soft skills on your personal feelings alone.
+Instead, bring predictive hiring into the process by turning your team into one more arm of your organization, learning and acting in a data-driven way.

-Google is a great example of a company that captured people metrics to improve its hiring process and cut down time-to-hire.
-In 2013, the company set out to crunch all of its hiring, firing, and promotion data since its 1998 incorporation to identify the top seven traits that predict a new hire’s long-term success.
+Google is an excellent example of a company that captured people metrics to improve its predictive hiring process and reduce time-to-hire.
+In 2013, the company set out to crunch all its hiring, firing, and promotion data since its 1998 incorporation to identify the top seven traits that predict a new hire’s long-term success.

-Still, you don’t need to be as well resourced as the search engine giant to make people analytics work for your business.
+You don’t need to be as well-resourced as the search engine giant to make people analytics work for your business.
 To take a proactive, forward-looking hiring stance, recruiters instead might assess metrics around candidates’:

 - Competencies (from psychometric assessments, structured interviews, etc.)